 Funding for SEN

-Newton Flotman Primary School receives funding directly to the school from the local authority to support the needs of learners with SEN. The amount of funding we receive for 2018-19 is £37,451
+Newton Flotman Primary School receives funding directly to the school from the Local Authority to support the needs of pupils with SEN.

-All staff at Newton Flotman Primary School have regular training on the Equality Act 2010.
-This legislation places specific duties on schools, settings and providers including the duty not to discriminate, harass or victimise a child or adult linked to a protected characteristic defined in the Equality Act and to make ‘reasonable adjustments’.
+All staff at Newton Flotman Primary School have regular updates on the Equality Act 2010.
+This legislation places specific duties on schools, settings and providers including the duty not to discriminate, harass or victimise a child or adult linked to a protected characteristic defined in the Equality Act and to make ‘reasonable adjustments.’

 This definition of disability in the Equality Act includes children with long term health conditions such as asthma, diabetes, epilepsy, and cancer.
-Children and young people with such conditions do not necessarily have SEN. Children and young people may therefore be covered by both SEN and disability legislation.
+Children and young people with such conditions do not necessarily have SEN, but there is a significant overlap between disabled children and young people and those with SEN. Children and young people may therefore be covered by both SEN and disability legislation.

 Preparing for the next step

-Transition is a part of life for all learners.
-This can be moving on to a new class in school, having a new teacher, or moving on to another school and beyond school.
-Newton Flotman Primary School works hard with children, families and other schools to make sure transitions are smooth.
+Transition is a part of life for all pupils.
+This can be transition to a new class in school, having a new teacher, or moving on to another school, training provider or moving in to employment.
+Newton Flotman Primary School is committed to working in partnership with children, families and other providers to ensure positive transitions occur.

-Planning for transition is a part of our provision for all learners especially those with SEN. Moving classes will be discussed with you and your child at their summer term review meeting.
-Transition to secondary schools will be discussed throughout Year 6 and often before, personalised visits are arranged if necessary, as part of a person centred approach to transition.
-All new teachers will receive a copy of the child’s latest One Page Profile and updated Learning Log.
+Planning for transition is a part of our provision for all pupils with SEN. Moving classes will be discussed with you and your child at their summer term review meeting.
+Pupils with SEN transition to secondary schools will be discussed in the summer term of their Year 5, to ensure time for planning and preparation.

 Have your say